-Only expenditures which are detailed in the approved budget of the grant application, a revised budget, or an amended budget approved by the OAG are eligible for payment with grant funds.
+Only expenditures which are detailed in the approved budget of the grant application, a revised budget, or an amended budget approved by the OAG are eligible for reimbursement with grant funds.
 Reallocation of less than twenty percent (20%) of a single category amount to another category may occur with prior written approval of the OAG.
-Reallocation of twenty percent (20%) or more shall require a contract amendment pursuant to Article 16 of this Agreement.
-The OAG and Provider understand and agree funds must be used in accordance with the Victims of Crime Act, Victim Assistance Grant Final Program Guidelines, Federal Register, Vol. 62, No. 77, April 22, 1997, pp. 19607-19621, and the U.S. Department of Justice, Office of Justice Programs, Financial Guide.
+Reallocation of twenty percent (20%) or more may require a contract amendment pursuant to Article 16 of this Agreement.
+The Provider acknowledges and agrees any funds reimbursed under this Agreement must be used in accordance with the Victims of Crime Act, Victim Assistance Grant Final Program Guidelines, Federal Register, Vol. 62, No. 77, April 22, 1997, pp. 19607-19621, and the U.S. Department of Justice, Office of Justice Programs, Financial Guide, incorporated herein by reference unless otherwise approved by the OAG.

 The Provider and the OAG agree VOCA funds cannot be used as a revenue generating source and crime victims cannot be charged either directly or indirectly for services reimbursed with grant funds.
 Third party payers such as insurance companies, Victim Compensation, Medicare or Medicaid may not be billed for services provided by VOCA funded personnel to clients.
-Grant funds must be used to provide services to all crime victims, regardless of their financial resources or availability of insurance or third party payments.
+Grant funds must be used to provide services to all crime victims, regardless of their financial resources or availability of insurance or third party reimbursements.

-The OAG and the Provider further agree that travel expenses reimbursed with grant funds will not exceed state rates pursuant to Section 112.061, F.S.; the Provider shall reimburse the OAG for all unauthorized expenditures; and the Provider shall not use grant funds for any expenditures made by the Provider prior to the execution of this Agreement or after the termination date of the Agreement.
+The OAG and the Provider further agree that travel expenses reimbursed with grant funds will not exceed state rates pursuant to Section 112.061, F. S.

+The Provider shall reimburse the OAG for all unauthorized expenditures and the Provider shall not use grant funds for any expenditures made by the Provider prior to the execution of this Agreement or after the termination date of the Agreement.

 If the Provider is a unit of local or state government, the Provider must follow the written purchasing procedures of the government agency.
 If the Provider is a non-profit organization, the Provider agrees to obtain a minimum of three (3) written quotes for all single item grant-related purchases equal to or in excess of one thousand dollars (\$1,000) unless it can be documented that the vendor is a sole source supplier.
-The OAG may approve in writing an alternative purchasing procedure.
+The OAG shall approve in writing an alternative purchasing procedure.